frostmarked/bonParent/README.md

 ```

 and use @GraphQLTest annotation on test class

+More information can be found in https://github.com/frostmarked/bonGateway/blob/master/README.md#doing-graphql-with-oas-spec
+<br><br>

 ### Only admins can register new users
 Disabled public registration of new users.
 The website will have a signed in mode eventually but I only want certain people to have access, without invite email.<br/>